seangoogoo/staff-directory/README.md

 - Image Storage: Local upload folder
 - Logging: Monolog for structured logging
 - Internationalization: Custom i18n system with language files
+- Development Tools: BrowserSync for live reloading, Concurrently for parallel task execution

 ## Installation

+### Local Development
 1. Clone the repository
 2. Import the database schema from `database/staff_dir.sql`
 3. Configure database connection in `config/database.php`
 4. Set up .env file for the authentication of the admin area
 5. Ensure the uploads directory is writable by the web server
 6. For subdirectory deployment, follow the detailed instructions in `documentation/Subdirectory_Deployment_Configuration_Checklist.md`

+### Remote Server Deployment (FTP)
+For deploying to a remote server with only FTP and phpMyAdmin access:
+1. Use the clean database schema in `database/staff_dir_clean.sql` (no example data)
+2. Follow the detailed instructions in `documentation/FTP_Deployment_Guide.md`
+3. Use the checklist in `documentation/Minimal_Directory_Structure.md` to ensure all required files are uploaded

 ## Directory structure
 The application follows a secure directory structure: